jonathanheaden/Resume/README.md

 #### DEECD
 **When** : May 2015 – Present
 **Position** : `Technical Analyst`
 **Role** : Active Directory health check and remediation tasks.
-I creatied an automated process for self service requesting of 'AD service accounts' using SharePoint, nintex workflow and System Center Orchestrator.
+I created an automated process for self service requesting of 'AD service accounts' using SharePoint, nintex workflow and System Center Orchestrator.

 #### Byte
 **When** : May 2014 – May 2015